enarjord/passivbot/README.md

 will make entries automatically, but will also work with user making manual entries and adding to or removing from positions

-it can go both long and short, takeing profit at set static markup
+it can go both long and short, taking profit at set static markup

 if price moves up when short or down when long, it will double down on its position at liquidation price, thus pushing liquidation further away

-depending on initial entry amount and funds available in futures wallet, it can double down repeatedly until funds run out or position is closed
+depending on initial entry amount and funds available in futures wallet, it can double down repeatedly until position is closed or funds run out

 position size is doubled after each doubling down